 2. Nikon D7500

 The D7500, for example, offers 4:2:2 uncompressed 8-bit UHD/4K recording option when recording to an external recording device.
 Plus, the D7500 has digital image stabilization.
-Digital image stabilization comes in handy when you are shooting hand-held when doing video work.
+Digital image stabilization is useful when you are shooting hand-held when doing video work.

 But there are other major selling points.
 The D7500 has a weather-sealed body, just like the D500.
 Additionally, the design means it comes with a decent amount of durability and is capable of being used in every kind of environment and can survive some amount of rough handling, too.